 Monster Energy AMA Supercross requires technical precision, consistency and athleticism to compete on tracks constructed inside stadiums.
-Pro Motocross is an off-road motorcycle race run on natural terrain, with few man-made obstacles.
-Unlike motocross, Monster Energy Supercross can be viewed from every seat in the house.
-The competitors in Monster Energy Supercross are considered world class racers from an international pool of talent.
+Pro Motocross is an off-road motorcycle race run on natural terrain, that showcases the all-out speed and endurance of the athletes.
+The competitors in Monster Energy Supercross and Pro Motocross are considered world class racers from an international pool of talent.

-This type of motorcycle racing carries a number of abbreviations.
-"SX" is widely used to represent the sport of supercross, "MX" for motocross, “FMX” for freestyle motocross, etc. The two racing classes are known as the 450SX Class and the 250 Class, which references the displacement (engine size) of the motorcycles.
+This type of motorcycle racing carries several abbreviations.
+"SX" is widely used to represent the sport of supercross, "MX" for motocross, "SMX" for SuperMotocross.
+The two racing classes are known as the 450 Class and the 250 Class, which references the displacement (engine size) of the motorcycles.
 The 450 Class is considered the premier racing class, while the 250 class showcases the stars of tomorrow.

 Supercross has seven major manufacturers on the track: GasGas, Honda, Husqvarna, Kawasaki, KTM, Suzuki and Yamaha.

-Many of the top riders are between the ages of 18- 21, with professional eligibility at age 16.
-The average supercross rider is 25 years old, with a career span that can last until their early 30s.
+Many of the top riders are between the ages of 18- 21, with professional eligibility starting at age 16.
+The average supercross rider is 25 years old, with a career life span that can last until their early 30s.

 Monster Energy Supercross races can have more than 150 riders vying for a spot in the finals.
-Qualifying heats whittle the field down.
-The 450SX and 250SX Main Events each feature 22 riders.
+Qualifying heats narrow the field down.
+The 450 and 250 Main Events each feature 22 riders.

-Main Event races for the 450SX Class last 20 minutes + 1 lap, and the 250SX Class goes 15 minutes + 1 lap.
+Main Event races for the 450 Class last 20 minutes + 1 lap, and the 250 Class last 15 minutes + 1 lap.
 A supercross event begins well before rider introductions in the early evening.
 Practice laps and qualifying heats begin in the afternoon, and in most markets, coincide with the Monster Energy Supercross FanFest, which is an exciting and interactive experience for fans to get an insider’s look at the teams and championship partners.

 Monster Energy Supercross now features three Triple Crown races each season.
 Each of these races features three Main Events, where the rider with the best average finish is declared the overall winner of that race.
 Click HERE for more information on the Triple Crown.

 If you live inside the United States, you can watch the entire Monster Energy Supercross season on Peacock and select events on the NBC family of networks.
-If you live outside the United States, you can subscribe to Supercross Video Pass to watch the entire Monster Energy Supercross season and Race Day Live.
+If you live outside the United States, you can subscribe to SuperMotocross Video Pass to watch the entire Monster Energy Supercross season, Pro Motocross and SuperMotocross World Championship.

 Peacock is an American over-the-top service owned and operated by NBCUniversal, a subsidiary of Comcast, providing expanded access to Monster Energy Supercross for fans who live within the United States.
 Peacock is available on a variety of devices including but not limited to: iOS, Android, FireTv, Roku, PlayStation & Xbox.
 For more information, please visit: https://www.peacocktv.com/sports/supercross

-Supercross offers the FanFest, which allows fans to see the riders, teams and their bikes up close.
-You MUST have an event ticket AND either a FanFest Pass (available for purchase when you buy your tickets) or you can recycle an empty Monster Energy can for admission.
-Everyone from age 2 and up must have BOTH to access FanFest.
+Supercross FanFest (excluding Detroit) is an opportunity for fans to see the riders, teams and their bikes up close.
+You MUST have an event ticket AND either a FanFest Pass (available for purchase when you buy your tickets) or you can recycle an empty Monster Energy can for admission (excluding Indianapolis).
+Everyone age two (2) and up must have BOTH to access FanFest.
 Learn more about FanFest below in the “FanFest FAQ”

 Please contact your local arena or stadium's Customer Relations team regarding their policies.
-Our shows follow their guidelines regarding items allowed into the complex.
+Our events follow their guidelines regarding items allowed into the complex.
 If they, by chance, direct you back to us, please review their policies online or ask them about the items in question.

-Unless otherwise indicated, all in-show content is copyrighted by Feld Entertainment and/or its licensors, all rights reserved.
+Unless otherwise indicated, all in-event content is copyrighted by Feld Entertainment and/or its licensors, all rights reserved.
 No footage of our events, either still image or video, may be used for any purpose other than personal use.
 Therefore, reproduction, modification or retransmission in any form by any means for reasons other than personal use, is strictly prohibited without prior written permission.
 Please note that publicly posting, uploading or sharing online, including, without limitation, on social media, is not a permitted personal use.

 FanFest is adjacent to the stadium.
 Please visit our event detail page for more information.

-Please refer to your local Stadium’s customer relations team regarding their policies.
+Please refer to your local stadium's Customer Relations team regarding their policies.
 We follow their guidelines regarding items allowed into the complex.

 Guest health and safety remains a top priority for Supercross and our venue partners.
 Please monitor the “Venue Info” links on your event page for venue policies, including health and safety protocols, which are subject to change.
 You can also contact us directly with any questions or concerns.